 Answers from Our Humboldt General Hospital Billing Department

-How much will I owe for my treatment?
+How much will I owe for my treatment after insurance?

 Your final bill can only be determined after your insurance provider has